 Serving as a bridge to LAPU’s bachelor’s degree programs, the 60-credit associate programs offer students a broad and integrative foundation in the liberal arts or discipline-specific skills.
-Informed by an explicitly Christian world and life view perspective; the curriculum lays the foundation for knowledge of biblical concepts and ideas, human cultures and the physical and natural world, intellectual and practical skills, personal and social responsibility, and integrative and applied learning.
+Informed by an explicitly Christian worldview the curriculum lays the foundation for knowledge of biblical concepts and ideas, human cultures, the physical and natural world, intellectual and practical skills, personal and social responsibility, and integrative and applied learning.

 The 60-credit associate degree curriculum includes the following categories of coursework:

 - 26 credits in the discipline (which include 1-8 credits of electives):

 General Requirements for an Associate Degree

 Associate of Arts (A.A.), Associate of Science (A.S.)